aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-tls-file-provided/README.md

 1. `MeshStack` - provisions the different mesh components like the frontend and backend virtual nodes, virtual router and the backend virtual gateway.
 1. `EcsServicesStack` - this stack provisions the 3 Fargate services using a custom construct `AppMeshFargateService` which encapsulates the application container and Envoy sidecar/proxy into a single construct allowing us to easily spin up different 'meshified' Fargate Services.

-Two more constructs - `EnvoySidecar` and `ApplicationContainer` bundle the common container options used by these Fargate services.
+Two more constructs - `EnvoySidecar` and `ApplicationContainer` bundle the common container options used by these Fargate service task definitions.

 <p align="center">
   <img src="assets/stacks_tls.png">